Schaffer graduates from Castleton University

 “She had the focus and determination,” Culpo said.
 “She experienced a life-changing event ... and conquered it and moved forward with a smile, kindness and hope.”

-Culpo said Schaffer’s health-promotion degree provides a broad range of career options, including jobs opportunities in nonprofits, community health organizations and government.
+Culpo said Schaffer’s health-promotion degree provides a broad range of career options, including job opportunities in nonprofits, community health organizations and government.

 Schaffer got a taste of that line of work when she served as ambassador for the Gift of Life Marathon last month.
 GOLM organizer Steve Costello recruited Schaffer to raise community awareness of the annual Red Cross blood drive held around the Rutland area.